staten-island-tech/api-projejct-jeffrey/markdown.md

 - do all of the sorts usign the allamiibo template

 - fix the flexboxes not going from left to righ

+- JEFFREY: gameseries = {% if [name of game series] in api['gameSeries'] %} {% for loop %} for how many game series there are

+- OR JEFFREY: gameseries dropdown

+- for loop without repeat potentialy